 If your environment variable is Base64 encoded and you experience issues (e.g. 500 errors in the browser, build errors, runtime errors, etc.), try wrapping the value of the variable with single quotes.

-How you use environment variables is up to your application.
+How you use environment variables depends on your application.
 In Node, for example, you can access a variable named API_KEY

 with process.env.API_KEY